Pfoxj/Legend/README.md

-# Legend
+# Legend: The Game
 It's Legend: The Game!
+Find All The Fox Gems With The Legend Team!